Hundreds of opposition protesters arrested in Armenia - Journal du Cameroun

 Opposition supporters have criticised the 63-year-old leader over poverty, corruption and the influence of powerful oligarchs.

-The spokesman for Sarkisian’s ruling Republican Party said the newly elected prime minister would not step down.
+The spokesman for Sarkisian’s ruling Republican Party on Thursday said the newly elected prime minister would not step down.

-“We respects citizens’ right to freedom of assembly but we rule out the possibility of the prime minister resigning,” Eduard Sharmazanov told journalists late Thursday.

 Under a new parliamentary system of government, lawmakers elected Sarkisian as prime minister on Tuesday after he served a decade as president from 2008.